AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

 ... // Other methods
 ```
-Copy the contents of [annotations.cds](./app/incidents/annotations.cds) into your project’s app/incidents/annotations.cds file.

 **File**: /i18n/i18n.properties

+- Copy the contents of [i18n.properties](./_i18n/i18n.properties) into your project’s /_i18n/i18n.properties file.
+- Ensure the following corrected code is included in the file:
 ```
 ...
 Other entries